sesam-community/data-sync-agent/README.md

-# data-replication-agent
+# data-sync-agent
-Sink implementation that consumes config from slave nodes and ensures data is replicated to the server.
+Microservice that consumes config from slave nodes and ensures their datasets are synced to a master node